dpjmullins/PowerShell_Scripts/README.md

-# Powershell Scripts
+# PowerShell Scripts

-## Repository for powershell scripts supporting application solutions
+## Repository for PowerShell scripts supporting application solutions

 ### 1 - Application Service Downtime Notification

-A Powershell script to monitor an application status that is set up in failover.
+A PowerShell script to monitor an application status that is set up in failover.